-holder means in relation to shares, the member whose name is entered in the register of members as the holder of shares:
+holder means in relation to shares, the member whose name is entered in the register of members as the holder of shares;

-Iberdrola has the meaning given in Article 5.1;
+Iberdrola has the meaning given in Article Error!
+Reference source not found.;

-Iberdrola Group has the meaning given in Article 5.1;
+Iberdrola Group has the meaning given in Article Error!
+Reference source not found.;